Why should you choose private pay

 Insurance companies often reimburse a percentage of the therapist’s fee, usually after you meet an out-of-network deductible.

-Questions to ask your health insurance provider about out-of-network
+Ask your health insurance provider about the following: